PatchaIT/TheRenewTTS/ReadMe.txt

 [Brand new]

 > #### Cut automatically to Max chars allowed
-Check this to let the system automatically cut text to max characters allowed, to be able to play TTS.
+Check this to let the script automatically cut text to max characters allowed, to be able to play TTS anyway.

 Otherwise the text will not be read if too long (silently ignored).